 WHEN TO GET A FOLLOW UP

 - You haven’t seen your prosthetist in at least six months.

-- You’ve experience weight gain or loss, even if it’s 5 lbs.
+- You experience weight gain or loss even if it’s 5 pounds.

 - Your activity level has changed.

-A socket will normally require replacement when one of the following takes place:
+A prosthesis, (or components of) normally require replacement when one of the following takes place: